Aser-Abdelfatah/Aser-Abdelfatah/README.md

 - Led 7 college students to develop AI product that provides personalized college recommendations to high school students
 - Designed emotion detection module to visualize, classify, and extract emotions from college reviews textual data
 - Managed development of word-vector clustering model to analyze qualitative factors, like college campus culture

-_Machine Learning Project Team Member at P-laying\_soccer_        &nbsp;&nbsp;&nbsp; **September – December 2022**

-- Designed, validated, and fine-tuned k-nearest neighbors and support vector machines models to predict outcome of soccer games with 81% accuracy
-- Identified and visualized 5 statistically significant metrics in winning teams by analyzing spatio-temporal match events dataset and investigated correlation vs causation using Analysis of Variance

 <h3 align="left">Connect with me:</h3>